Yuskhosmith/React/readme.md

 ### Unidirectional data flow (from top to bottom)

 React goes from the App component down to the last div component.
-But what if we want to pass data from a component below to a component above, so that can use the data in the component above?
+But what if we want to pass data from a component below to a component above, so that we can use the data in the component above?
 We can do that by passing the function from the component above and executing it in the component below.
 This is known as **'Lifting State Up'**.

 ## Rendering Conditional Contents